DR TOLULOPE OLADELE, Nigeria, 2020 Policy Fellow

 Munkhtsetseg Byambaa works for Mongolia’s Ministry of Health in the Department of Policy and Planning.
 She is currently the officer in charge of health economics and financing policy.
 Prior to this position she was the officer responsible for overseeing policy and planning of foreign loans and grant aid.
 Before joining Mongolia’s Ministry of Health, she conducted public health research at the University of Queensland, Australia, where she received her masters in health economics.
 She has a BA in linguistics from the University of the Humanities, Mongolia, and a bachelor of business economics and management from the Euro-Asia Institute, Mongolia.

-During her fellowship she will conduct a study on the cost-effectiveness of the Rotavirus vaccination in Mongolia.
+During her fellowship she conducted a study on the cost-effectiveness of the Rotavirus vaccination in Mongolia.

 ADDIS KASSAHUN MULAT, ETHIOPIA, 2017 Policy Fellow